mozilla-b2g/gaia-email-libs-and-more/js/tasks/drafts.md

   discussed above, pending sends are tracked as complex state rather than simply being present in a folder, so this needs to be a single task.

+### Global Tasks versus Per-Account Tasks ###

+While most of the logic for these tasks exists in the global tasks directory, we register them as per-account tasks.
+Although it's not critical, we do this because the draft objects themselves are stored in account storage, so the tasks don't make sense without the account and we want to reap the tasks when we reap the account.

+Notably this means that draft_create is a global task.
+Although it will save the task into account-specific storage, the potential for heuristics that figure out what account to use and the like means we may not actually know the account we'll store the draft into until we actually "plan" the task (which is also its terminal stage).

+In the future when we allow drafts to change their sending identity which can result in a change of storage location, that task will still be per-account since the draft we want to move is still bound to an account.

 #### draft_upload ####

 draft_upload will be a complex task whose state tracks the set of local drafts